-- (a) The purpose of this subchapter is to establish criteria for eligibility and establish a standard methodology for determining the amount of financial assistance to be allocated for services of a child's health providers and vendors for families in the State of New Jersey whose child suffers from a catastrophic illness. - (b) The procedures established shall be followed by the Catastrophic Illness in Children Relief Fund Commission.
+- (a) The purpose of this subchapter is to implement the provisions of P.L.
+1987, c.
+370 and to: - 1.
+Establish criteria for eligibility; - Establish a standard methodology for determining the amount of financial assistance to be allocated for services of a child's health providers and vendors for families in the State of New Jersey whose child experiences uncovered medical expenses for services required to treat or manage a catastrophic illness; and - 3.
+Specify the procedures that shall be followed by the Catastrophic Illness in Children Relief Fund Commission.